Volvo Warranty Overview

 Volvo Quality And Reliability

-It is probably more critical to consider the J.D.
+It’s probably more critical to consider the J.D.
 Power Vehicle Dependability Study, which surveys owners about problems in 77 areas for 3-year-old vehicles.
 Problems at this stage could signal repairs you might have to start paying for yourself when Volvo’s 4-year/50,000-mile warranty coverage runs out.
 Volvo performed better on the 2023 J.D.
 Power U.S. Vehicle Dependability Study℠, where it placed 23 out of 31 brands.

 Volvo Repair Costs

-New cars are complex, and repairs can be, too.
+New cars are complex, and repairs can be too.
 We checked with RepairPal for estimates on several repairs for the Volvo XC90 and XC60 SUVs, the brand’s most popular models.
-We chose 2016 versions, which for many owners would be out of the original factory warranty coverage.

 Extending Volvo Warranty Coverage